 5. Accept it

-This might seem like a strange one to have on the list, but for a happy solo birthday – and to be able to do all of the steps above – you need to confront head-on that you are going to be by yourself.
-There are lots of reasons why you might be spending your birthday alone, and it’s important that you know that there is nothing wrong or shameful in it.
-But there may well be some emotion that comes with it, especially if this isn’t how you wanted or expected your birthday to be.
+For a happy solo birthday, you need to confront head-on that you are going to be by yourself.
+There are lots of reasons why you might be spending your birthday alone.
+It’s important that you know that there is nothing wrong or shameful in it.
+If this isn’t how you wanted or expected your birthday to be, then there may well be some emotion that comes with it.
 Preparation will help, as will having some contact with others – whether by phone or Zoom or text or Facebook – or even just making the most of the moments of conversation you have with people you meet throughout the day.

 The most powerful thing you can do for yourself, however, is to recognise and work through any shame, anger or disappointment you may be feeling, before you get to the day itself.
 Journaling can help with this, as can talking it over with someone.
 It can also help to start and end your day by spending a few moments writing a list of five things you are grateful for.
 Ultimately, if you go into your day expecting it to be a good one, then it’s far more likely to be!